ilovejs/VuePinterestBE/README.md

 2. Slider that resize image
     Waterfall display need to support resize all images using slider

-3. Responsive by margin:
+3. Re-order when image overlap after slider resizing:
-    Automaticly adjust number of rows when margin is too large/small
+    Automatically adjust number of rows when image size is too large/small

 4. Responsive by window:
     Adjust number of rows when browser window get smaller